The Lizzie McGuire Movie: Home media

 The film was released on DVD and VHS on August 12, 2003.
-The video sold 2,90 million copies earning a profit of over 50.5 million dollars.
+The video sold 2.90 million copies earning a profit of over 50.5 million dollars.
 It is also included on Disney's streaming service, Disney+.

-Cancelled sequel
+Cancelled expanded franchise

-Following the release of the film, there were plans to continue the Lizzie McGuire series, one of which included a planned sequel film.
-This was ultimately shelved due to creative differences with Duff and Disney.
-In August 2019, it was announced that a Lizzie McGuire revival would be entering production for Disney+, with Duff reprising her role and Minsky returning as showrunner.
-Lamberg, Thomas, Todd and Carradine would also return to the series in their original roles.
-The series began production in association with Disney Channel, but entered a hiatus after Minsky's departure and did not resume.
-It was later cancelled in December 2020.
+Following the release of the film, there were plans to continue the Lizzie McGuire series, one of which included a planned sequel film that entered early development, but was ultimately shelved due to creative differences between Duff and Disney.
+In August 2019, it was announced that a Lizzie McGuire revival would be entering production for Disney+, with Duff, Lamberg, Thomas, Todd and Carradine returning to the series to reprise their respective roles, along with Terri Minsky planned to return as showrunner.
+The revival series began production in association with Disney Channel, but stalled midway through in January 2020 following Minsky's departure amid creative differences.
+The revival series was later cancelled in December of the same year.